Working with MCP Tools in EvoAgentX¶

 openai_config = OpenAILLMConfig(model="gpt-4o-mini", openai_key=OPENAI_API_KEY, stream=True, output_response=True)

-# Initialize MCP toolkit and get tools
+# Initialize MCP toolkit and get toolkits

 toolkit = MCPToolkit(config_path="examples/mcp.config")